Diagnosing the AGN population origin of TeV neutrinos with their spatial correlation: Impact of Systematic and Positional Uncertainties

 \section{Impact of Systematic and Positional Uncertainties}

-The analyses presented thus far have assumed idealized conditions: the AGN X-ray luminosity function (XLF) was treated as perfectly known, and the neutrino angular uncertainty was assumed to be fixed for all events.
-In practice, both of them have uncertainties, so they could introduce additional uncertainties in the inferred signal fraction $f_{\rm tot}$.
+The analyses presented thus far have assumed idealized conditions: the AGN X-ray luminosity function was treated as perfectly known, and the neutrino angular uncertainty was assumed to be fixed for all events.
+In practice, both carry uncertainties, which propagate into the inferred total AGN fraction $f_{\rm tot}$.
 Here we quantify the contributions from these two dominant sources of uncertainty and evaluate their combined impact on the overall detection significance.
 In addition to these systematic effects, statistical fluctuations due to the finite neutrino sample are automatically incorporated in all Monte Carlo realizations, and are not treated as a separate source of uncertainty.
 As the exposure increases, the impact of these statistical fluctuations diminishes, and the total uncertainty becomes increasingly dominated by systematic effects.

-The first source of the systematic uncertainty arises from extrapolating the neutrino contribution inferred from the bright, flux-limited AGN subset ($F_X > F_{\rm min}$) to the full AGN population.
-In our baseline analysis, this extrapolation is implemented using the observed X-ray flux distribution of the eFEDS AGN catalog, which provides a data-driven correction without assuming a specific parametric form.
-However, the eFEDS sample does not fully represent the global AGN population, particularly toward low luminosities and high redshifts, where the bulk of the luminosity density resides.
+The first source of systematic uncertainty arises from extrapolating the neutrino contribution inferred from the flux-limited AGN subset ($F_X > F_{\rm min}$) to the full AGN population. {The likelihood fit uses the observed eFEDS flux distribution to define the resolved template, while the XLF is used to correct for AGNs not represented by this template, including fainter unresolved sources and the rare bright sources outside the small eFEDS field.}

-To quantify the systematic uncertainty associated with this extrapolation, we alternatively model the AGN population using a parametric XLF.
+Here we quantify the systematic uncertainty associated with this extrapolation.
 Assuming that the neutrino luminosity scales linearly with the X-ray luminosity \citep[e.g.,][]{Abbasi2022PhRvD, Kun2024PhRvD}, the total neutrino flux can be written as